iwineye/Student-Assignment-System/README.md

 This project is a student assignment system built on SQL database containing user table and assignment table, featuring super user (teacher) privileges, and a Flask backend with JWT authentication.
 Additionally, a Postman JSON response file is attached for testing purposes.

-Stundents can view the assignments allotted to them by registering and login .
+Students can view the assignments allotted to them by registering and login.
 Teacher can create, delete and modify the assignment for each student.
 This can be further expanded by adding a feature to display individual grades with minor modifications.

 ## Features